Polaris Building: Demolition

 The City of Fairbanks applied for an Alaska Department of Environmental Conservation Targeted Brownfield Assessment in 2020, in order to continue their work towards redeveloping the property.

 To assist with the cost of demolishing the Polaris Building and mitigating environmental hazards, Fairbanks received a $10 million earmark.
 The funding was secured through the efforts of Senator Lisa Murkowski and was awarded by the Environmental Protection Agency.

 The demolition process commenced with the annex adjacent to the main structure, with the main Polaris Building itself commencing in spring 2024.
 The removal of the building proved to be a complex process due to its size and the handling of hazardous materials.
-The Mayor of Fairbanks, David Pruhs, has suggested exploring the possibility of replacing the building with high-end condominiums, office spaces, and retail establishments.
+The Mayor of Fairbanks, David Pruhs, suggested exploring the possibility of replacing the building with high-end condominiums, office spaces, and retail establishments.

 Demolition of the Polaris Building was completed in late 2025.
 The city of Fairbanks is continuing to evaluate long-term redevelopment options for the site.
 In the meantime, the nonprofit Festival Fairbanks is using the area for temporary community activities, including a winter ice rink and small seasonal vendor huts.
 The city maintains ownership of the property, while Festival Fairbanks oversees routine operations.